 - heads of supporting department(s), whose departments will be involved in the research, including the nominated authorities for data provision the data custodians for a data set required to be accessed as a part of the research

 - student supervisors for participating investigators.

-Access Requests are managed external to REGIS.
 Requests for access request review should be made by the Coordinating Principal Investigator to the Research Governance Officer.
 The Coordinating Principal Investigator is also responsible for obtaining written agreement from relevant heads of the facilities, locations and services that will provide the access required.